Logo der Stadt Erlangen

 Measures to prevent structure-borne noise and secondary airborne noise

-• Use of low-emission work processes
+• Use of low-emission work procedures

-• Use of machines designed for low emissions
+• Use of low-emission machines

 • Appropriate maintenance intervals